Your Source For Total Restaurant Airflow Management

 The specific codes vary based on where you reside.
 It is your responsibility as a restaurant owner to be aware of those codes and to comply with them.
 You can even have an inspector come to your location to complete an evaluation.
 They will check the size, grade, and overall ventilation you have in place with such hoods.

 The layout of your kitchen can influence the overall ventilation too.
 The appliances used to cook with should be as close to the wall as you can get them.
 This allows the hood to be placed over the entire cooking region.
 The hood has to be designed to filter grease too if you prepare any types of greasy foods in that kitchen.
+Kitchen exhaust fan and hood cleaning that is performed regularly will be able to prevent continued issues

 The building codes are going to require you to take action to prevent fires in the kitchen area.
 This often requires a suppression system to be in place.
 Thijs may have dry chemicals or CO2 gas in them that can quickly put out any type of fire that may occur.
 The vents and hoods need to be cleaned regularly to further reduce the risk of any fire starting.
 With kitchen exhaust cleaning and regular maintenance you will have a safe working environment.